sunnysahni/sunnysahni.github.io/README.md

 Throughout this course I have reflected on the idea of conveying “truth” through language.
 I recall one of my favorite texts from the course -- James Agee’s interpretation of Walker Evans’s photos in Let Us Now Praise Famous Men.
 From this reading, I realized that there is no singular truth or singular, “correct’ interpretation of reality.
-But this is not a bad thing.
+This is not a bad thing.
 In fact, we need to have multiple interpretations of reality to shock audiences into action, by exposing them to realities that they have not yet experienced.

 Language does not have to be confined to words on paper, and the way we use language to spur social change can manifest through many different mediums.
 Shocking someone into action does not have to involve a bombardment of internet messages or advertisements.